itsallcode/holiday-calculator/README.md

 Holiday-calculator calls such holidays *conditional holidays*.

 A conditional holiday definition has the tag "if", followed by
-- pivot month: (abbreviated) name or number 1-12
+- pivot month
-- pivot day: 1-31
+- pivot day of month
 - "is"
 - "not" (optional)
-- comma-separated list of (abbreviated) pivot days of week, e.g. "Wed,Fri", not containing any whitespace.
+- comma-separated list of pivot days of week, e.g. "Wed,Fri", not containing any whitespace.
 - "then"
 - "fixed"
-- month: (abbreviated) name or number 1-12
+- month
-- day of month: number
+- day of month
 - name

 The conditional holiday is only effective, if the pivot-date of the conditions falls on one of the specified days of week.